-Recently, I had a close call with a company called Rocket Farm Studios, which almost scammed me with a seemingly attractive job offer.
-They claimed to be an international app promotion company looking for remote workers to review and optimize mobile apps.
-As someone deeply involved in the tech world, I initially found the offer intriguing.
-However, as I dug deeper, it became clear that this was a sophisticated scam.
-Here’s a detailed account of my experience and some tips to help you avoid falling for similar schemes.
+I was recently targeted by scammers impersonating Rocket Farm Studios, who attempted to lure me in with an appealing job offer.
+They claimed to be an international app promotion company seeking remote workers to review and optimize mobile apps.
+Given my deep involvement in the tech industry, the offer initially appeared legitimate.
+However, after conducting further research, I uncovered several red flags that exposed this as a sophisticated scam.
+Below is a detailed account of my experience, along with essential tips to help you identify and avoid similar fraudulent schemes.

 The initial contact came from someone named Olivia, who reached out to me via WhatsApp.
 She explained that Rocket Farm Studios was looking for people to review mobile apps, promising a substantial monthly salary of $6,000 plus commissions.
 The job description sounded simple: complete 2-3 sets of app reviews daily.
 They even provided a link to their website, which looked professional and polished.